 - Move out on their own and want to be independent.

 Illinois Child Support Guidelines at a Glance

 There are benefits to reading the actual statute, but reading about the statute in plain English can help to better understand the laws that apply to you.
 The chart below offers a helpful overview of Illinois laws related to child support calculations.

 The court will generally award child support by applying the child support guidelines unless it finds that the amount would be inappropriate.
-To determine if the guidelines would be inappropriate, the court will consider the following one or more of the following factors:
+To determine if the guidelines would be inappropriate, the court will consider the following:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.